chandlerc/llvm-designs/ClangService.rst

 service layer adjacent to a users' editor(s) of choice.
-This layer would provide much of the functionality that might traditionally be found in an IDE, but designed to work with different, very "unintegrated" editors and the widely used and popular commandline development tools on unix-ish operating systems.
+This layer would provide much of the functionality that might traditionally be found in an IDE, but designed to work with different, very "unintegrated" editors and the widely used and popular command line development tools on unix-ish operating systems.
 It would be implemented in terms of Clang/LLVM's libraries to support C/C++/Obj-C/Obj-C++ development.
 It should be heavily integrated into existing Clang layers such as the Tooling library, libclang, and potentially the plugin